India says budget cuts won't delay Rafale talks

-BANGALORE India pledged on Wednesday not to let defence cuts disrupt efforts to finalize a potential $10 billion (6.3 billion pounds) purchase of French warplanes, but both sides played down expectations of a landmark deal in time for a visit by French President Francois Hollande next week.
+BANGALORE India pledged on Wednesday not to let defense cuts disrupt efforts to finalize a potential $10 billion purchase of French warplanes, but both sides played down expectations of a landmark deal in time for a visit by French President Francois Hollande next week.

-India picked the Rafale combat jet, made by Dassault Aviation, for exclusive negotiations over a year ago after a hotly contested bidding war with rival manufacturers, but is still to finalize the 126-aircraft deal.
+India picked the Rafale combat jet, made by Dassault Aviation (AVMD.PA), for exclusive negotiations over a year ago after a hotly contested bidding war with rival manufacturers, but is still to finalize the 126-aircraft deal.

-"The Rafale purchase is being reviewed by a cost negotiation committee," Indian Defence Minister A.K.
+"The Rafale purchase is being reviewed by a cost negotiation committee," Indian Defense Minister A.K.
 Antony told reporters.

 "There are six to seven layers of procedure after that.
 We cannot cut short the procedure," Antony said at an air show in the southern city of Bangalore.